 The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
-The near-critical path runs through design and manufacturing of EMU trainsets.
+The near-critical path runs through manufacturing and testing of EMU trainsets.
 There is no change to the critical and near-critical paths from the prior reporting month.